Nashville Soccer Club Clinches Playoff Spot for the Third Consecutive Season - NewsBreak

 Come on in to GEODIS Park at 7:30 p.m.
 CT tonight to celebrate Nashville SC’s playoff clinching.
 Get your tickets at www.NashvilleSC.com/tickets .

-The post Nashville Soccer Club Clinches Playoff Spot for the Third Consecutive Season appeared first on Wilson County Source .
+The post Nashville Soccer Club Clinches Playoff Spot for the Third Consecutive Season appeared first on Cheatham County Source .

 Comments / 0